laravel/docs/collections.md

 <a name="extending-collections"></a>
 ### Extending Collections

-Collections are "macroable", which allows you to add additional methods to the `Collection` class at run time.
+Collections are "macroable," which allows you to add additional methods to the `Collection` class at run time.
 For example, the following code adds a `toUpper` method to the `Collection` class:

     use Illuminate\Support\Str;